M-amir097/ipc/English.README.md

 # Unit test executing method

 * Limitations
-  * Currently 2020/12/25, this test program connect Server and Client for IC-Service.
+  * Currently 2020/12/25, this test program connects Server and Client for IC-Service.
-  * The unix domain socket communication files are generated under /tmp/ with the file name ipcIcService.
+  * The Unix domain socket communication files are generated under /tmp/ with the file name ipcIcService.

 * Since Inter processing communication takes place between ipc_unit_test_server and ipc_unit_test_client, so start each one in a separate terminal.
   Testing example as bellow (Manually operated):